 Pat Byrne stepped down as Chair at our recent AGM in February 2024.
 In the interim as we seek a replacement Chair, a rolling Chair has been appointed from within the Management Committee in order to provide leadership and momentum to continue our operational and strategic activities.

-2nd June 2024: Alison Gault has been appointed Interim Chair of the Irish Grown Wool Council to September 2024.
+2nd June 2024: Alison Gault has been appointed Interim Chair of the Irish Grown Wool Council (rolling).

 1st March 2024 – 2nd June: Catherine Phibbs was appointed Interim Chair of the Irish Grown Wool Council 1st March – 1st June 2024.